carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 ##### Notes On Updating!!!
 (Importent)

-if an update is made. it can take up to five minutes to be able to get the update
+if an update on github is made.
+It may take up to 5 minutes to the update to sync into github.
+So an update may not be installed instantly.

 ### Update Information